Ramsey County Health and Human Services

 Distance: 1110 Miles

 Every child needs financial support and has the right to this support from both parents.
 Even when parents do not live together, they need to work together to support their child.
 Child support is money parents pay to their child's other parent or caregiver for the support of the child.
-The court orders the support.
+The court orders the support which generally includes basic, medical, and child care support.

 Child support services include: